Teaching Small Language Models to Reason: Discussion

 \section{Discussion}

-We demonstrate that finetuning smaller LMs on the CoT data generated by LLMs of over 100 billion parameter can significantly improve task accuracy.
-Even a small number of CoT examples appears to suffice for this.
+We demonstrate that finetuning larger LMs on the CoT data generated by LLMs of over 100 billion parameters can significantly improve task accuracy.
+Even a small number of CoT examples appear to suffice for this.
 However, such improvements appear to be task dependent.
-For example, the effects of knowledge distillation were limited for the StrategyQA dataset, which can be attributed to the task requiring specific factual knowledge, which smaller language models may not have memorised due to their limited capacity.
+For example, the effects are limited for the StrategyQA dataset, which can be attributed to the task requiring specific factual knowledge, which smaller LMs may not have memorised due to their limited capacity.
 Nevertheless, there is some performance improvement, which may be attributed to the model learning how to approach such tasks.
-Moreover, the CoT knowledge distillation pipeline presented allows to trade-off model and dataset size with accuracy, which may be beneficial in certain settings where model size is constrained or the data available is limited.
-Future work could explore improving the reasoning of small models via knowledge distillation in multi-task settings.
-An alternative line of future work could explore the generation of new training data using LLMs, rather than annotating existing datasets.
+Moreover, the CoT knowledge distillation pipeline presented allows to trade-off model and dataset size with accuracy.
+Future work could explore improving the reasoning of small models in multi-task settings, as well as the generation of new training data using LLMs, rather than annotating existing datasets.